-Keep alive interval: Enables the client to detect when the server is no longer available without having to wait for the long TCP/IP timeout.
+Keep alive interval: The keep alive interval enables the client to detect when the server is no longer available without having to wait for the long TCP/IP timeout.

 Timeout: The time interval in seconds to allow a connect to complete.
 Default value: 60